nfmcclure/tensorflow_cookbook/readme.md

 ## [Ch 4: Support Vector Machines](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/04_Support_Vector_Machines)

+This chapter shows how to implement various SVM methods with Tensorflow.
+We first create a linear SVM and also show how it can be used for regression.
+We then introduce kernels (RBF Gaussian kernel) and show how to use it to split up non-linear data.
+We finish with a multi-dimensional implementation of non-linear SVMs to work with multiple classes.

  1. [Introduction](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/04_Support_Vector_Machines/01_Introduction)
+  * We introduce the concept of SVMs and how we will go about implementing them in the Tensorflow framework.
  2. [Working with Linear SVMs](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/04_Support_Vector_Machines/02_Working_with_Linear_SVMs)
+  * We create a linear SVM to separate sepal length and pedal width in the Iris data set.
  3. [Reduction to Linear Regression](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/04_Support_Vector_Machines/03_Reduction_to_Linear_Regression)
+  * The heart of SVMs is separating classes with a line.
+We change tweek the algorithm slightly to perform SVM regression.
  4. [Working with Kernels in Tensorflow](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/04_Support_Vector_Machines/04_Working_with_Kernels)
+  * In order to extend SVMs into non-linear data, we explain and show how to implement different kernels in Tensorflow.
  5. [Implmenting Non-Linear SVMs](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/04_Support_Vector_Machines/05_Implementing_Nonlinear_SVMs)
+  * We use the Gaussian kernel (RBF) to separate non-linear classes.
  6. [Implementing Multi-class SVMs](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/04_Support_Vector_Machines/06_Implementing_Multiclass_SVMs)
+  * SVMs are inherently binary predictors.
+We show how to extend them in a one-vs-all strategy in Tensorflow.

 ## [Ch 5: Nearest Neighbor Methods](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/05_Nearest_Neighbor_Methods)

+Nearest Neighbor methods are a very popular ML algorithm.
+We show how to implement k-Nearest Neighbors, weighted k-Nearest Neighbors, and k-Nearest Neighbors with mixed distance functions.
+In this chapter we also show how to use the Levenshtein distance (edit distance) in Tensorflow, and use it to calculate the distance between strings.
+We end this chapter with showing how to use k-Nearest Neighbors for categorical prediction with the MNIST handwritten digit recognition.

  1. [Introduction](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/05_Nearest_Neighbor_Methods/01_Introduction)
+  * We introduce the concepts and methods needed for performing k-Nearest Neighbors in Tensorflow.
  2. [Working with Nearest Neighbors](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/05_Nearest_Neighbor_Methods/02_Working_with_Nearest_Neighbors)
+  * We create a nearest neighbor algorithm that tries to predict housing worth (regression).
  3. [Working with Text Based Distances](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/05_Nearest_Neighbor_Methods/03_Working_with_Text_Distances)
+  * In order to use a distance function on text, we show how to use edit distances in Tensorflow.
  4. [Computing Mixing Distance Functions](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/05_Nearest_Neighbor_Methods/04_Computing_with_Mixed_Distance_Functions)
+  * Here we implement scaling of the distance function by the standard deviation of the input feature for k-Nearest Neighbors.
  5. [Using Address Matching](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/05_Nearest_Neighbor_Methods/05_An_Address_Matching_Example)
+  * We use a mixed distance function to match addresses.
+We use numerical distance for zip codes, and string edit distance for street names.
+The street names are allowed to have typos.
  6. [Using Nearest Neighbors for Image Recognition](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/05_Nearest_Neighbor_Methods/06_Nearest_Neighbors_for_Image_Recognition)
+  * The MNIST digit image collection is a great data set for illustration of how to perform k-Nearest Neighbors for an image classification task.

 ## [Ch 6: Neural Networks](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks)

+Neural Networks are very important in machine learning and growing in popularity due to the major breakthroughs in prior unsolved problems.
+We must start with introducing 'shallow' neural networks, which are very powerful and can help us improve our prior ML algorithm results.
+We start by introducing the very basic NN unit, the operational gate.
+We gradually add more and more to the neural network and end with training a model to play tic-tac-toe.

  1. [Introduction](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/01_Introduction)
+  * We introduce the concept of neural networks and how Tensorflow is built to easily handle these algorithms.
  2. [Implementing Operational Gates](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/02_Implementing_an_Operational_Gate)
+  * We implement an operational gate with one operation.
+Then we show how to extend this to multiple nested operations.
  3. [Working with Gates and Activation Functions](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/03_Working_with_Activation_Functions)
+  * Now we have to introduce activation functions on the gates.
+We show how different activation functions operate.
  4. [Implmenting a One Layer Neural Network](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/04_Single_Hidden_Layer_Network)
+  * We have all the pieces to start implementing our first neural network.
+We do so here with regression on the Iris data set.
  5. [Implementing Different Layers](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/05_Implementing_Different_Layers)
+  * This section introduces the convolution layer and the max-pool layer.
+We show how to chain these together in a 1D and 2D example with fully connected layers as well.
  6. [Using Multi-layer Neural Networks](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/06_Using_Multiple_Layers)
+  * Here we show how to functionalize different layers and variables for a cleaner multi-layer neural network.
  7. [Improving Predictions of Linear Models](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/07_Improving_Linear_Regression)
+  * We show how we can improve the convergence of our prior logistic regression with a set of hidden layers.
  8. [Learning to Play Tic-Tac-Toe](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/06_Neural_Networks/08_Learning_Tic_Tac_Toe)
+  * Given a set of tic-tac-toe boards and corresponding optimal moves, we train a neural network classification model to play.
+At the end of the script, you can attempt to play against the trained model.

 ## Ch 7: Natural Language Processing